Thumbnail image of wire cloche with little plants and a tiny lamb statue inside

 Supplies:

-- glass cloche, vase, bottle etc to use as a mould
+• glass cloche, inverted bowl, vase, bottle etc to use as a mould

 1) Prepare Your Wooden Handle

 Let’s start with the fun styling part — that adorable wood handle!
 Do you want to match the green of the wire for a more minimalist approach?
-Do you want to paint it another color for perhaps a bright, preppy, party look?
+Do you want another color for perhaps a bright, preppy party look?
 Or go farmhouse or cottage with an aged and faded or weathered wood look?
+Or perhaps paint or decoupage small flowers on it for Mother’s Day brunch?

 I went with a basic stain with sealer that I had sitting close-by.
 I think it will transition between several rooms I have in mind.